midtown-ai/www/docs/glossary/t.md

  TRPO utilizes a surrogate objective function that approximates the expected improvement in the policy.
 It then computes a search direction that maximizes this objective function while staying within the trust region.
 The policy update is performed by solving a constrained optimization problem to find the optimal policy parameters.

  One of the advantages of TRPO is that it offers theoretical guarantees on the monotonic improvement of the policy.
-However, TRPO can be computationally expensive and may require careful [hyperparameter tuning] to achieve good performance.
+However, TRPO can be computationally expensive and may require careful [HyperParameter Tuning (HPT)] to achieve good performance.

- TRPO has been widely used in various RL applications and has served as a foundation for subsequent algorithms like [Proximal Policy Optimization (PPO)][PPO], which further improves upon TRPO's computational efficiency.
+ TRPO has been widely used in various RL applications and has served as a foundation for subsequent algorithms like [Proximal Policy Optimization (PPO)], which further improves upon TRPO's computational efficiency.

  {% youtube "https://www.youtube.com/watch?v=KjWF8VIMGiY" %}

  {% pdf "https://arxiv.org/pdf/1502.05477v5.pdf" %}

  More at:

   * paper - [https://arxiv.org/abs/1502.05477v5](https://arxiv.org/abs/1502.05477v5)
   * code - [https://paperswithcode.com/paper/trust-region-policy-optimization#code](https://paperswithcode.com/paper/trust-region-policy-optimization#code)
   * [https://paperswithcode.com/method/trpo](https://paperswithcode.com/method/trpo)